Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Overview

 \subsection{Verifying contract satisfaction}

-Formally verifying contract satisfaction amounts to proving that $\ctrsat{\var{L[R]}}{\var{A[P]}}{}{}$ holds.
-This requires reasoning about pairs of infinite traces from $\var{L[R]}$ and $\var{A[P]}$ for \emph{all} possible initial memories, \emph{all} possible initial microarchitectural states, and \emph{all} possible programs run on the processor.
-Beyond reasoning about security, this also implicitly requires to show that \var{P} correctly implements the ISA.
-In our example, functional correctness bugs in $\var{P}$ would often also result in contract violations as leakage observations are a function of the architectural state.
+Formally verifying contract satisfaction amounts to proving that $\ctrsat{\compose{\excontract}{\exarch}}{\compose{\exatk}{\exuarch}}$ holds.
+This requires reasoning about pairs of infinite traces from $\compose{\excontract}{\exarch}$ and $\compose{\exatk}{\exuarch}$ for \emph{all} possible initial memories (including both data and instructions) and \emph{all} possible initial microarchitectural states.
+Beyond reasoning about security, this also implicitly requires to show that \exuarch\ correctly implements the ISA.
+In our example, functional correctness bugs in $\exuarch$ would often also result in contract violations as leakage observations are a function of the architectural state.
 For instance, assume an incorrectly implemented \var{CLR} instructions that does not reset the register to~$0$.
 Then the traces in \Cref{fig:safe:b} would likely be distinguishable via timing.\looseness=-1

 While functional correctness is thus crucial for security, it needs to be verified independently of security concerns.
 Indeed, there are many existing approaches~\cite{reid2016end,Huang19, Zeng21,burch1994automatic, khune2010automated,patankar1999formal,jhala12001microarchitecture} for checking ISA compliance.
 One of the contributions of this paper is to show how leakage and functional verification can be decoupled from each other, enabling a clean separation of functional and security concerns.